Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

-**Breaking:**
-- `bpk-tokens`:
-  - Deprecated `BUTTON_FEATURED_BACKGROUND_IMAGE` to allow theming as no longer required.

 **Added:**
 - `bpk-tokens`:
   - Added new tokens for destructive and featured buttons to allow theming.
-- `bpk-mixins`:
-  - Changed destructive and featured button mixins to allow for theming to be applied.
 - `bpk-component-theme-toggle`:
   - Added theming properties to apply theme.
 - `bpk-component-button`:
   - Added theme attributes for destructive and featured buttons.

+**Changed:**
+- `bpk-tokens`:
+  - Deprecated `BUTTON_FEATURED_BACKGROUND_IMAGE` to allow theming as no longer required.
+- `bpk-mixins`:
+  - Changed destructive and featured button mixins to allow for theming to be applied.

 ## How to write a good changelog entry